11 common email marketing mistakes (and how to avoid making them)

 You risk being fined if you fail to comply with relevant legislation when sending marketing emails.

-Two obvious examples are CAN-SPAM (US) and GDPR (EU and UK).
+Two of the most well-known examples are CAN-SPAM (US) and GDPR (EU and UK).

-You’ll find the rules in full at the FTC’s website, but the key points are:
+You’ll find the rules in full on the FTC’s website, but the key points are:

 1. Don’t use false or misleading header information